FirelyTeam/firely-docs/vonk/configuration/appsettings.rst

      "RestrictToCompartments": ["Patient"]
    },

-By default, Vonk supports all ResourceTypes, SearchParameters and CompartmentDefinitions from the specification.
+By default, Firely Server supports all ResourceTypes, SearchParameters and CompartmentDefinitions from the specification.
 They are loaded from the :ref:`specification.zip <conformance_specification_zip>`.
 If you want to limit support, you can do so with the configuration above.
 This is primarily targeted towards Facade builders, because they have to provide an implementation for everything that is supported.

 Be aware that: